 Back then, according to Atwood, writing in Canada was somewhat of an individual thing to do.
 It was hard to get published and poets all knew each other, communicating through letters and organizing public readings in coffee houses.
 Her readings were mostly in The Bohemian Embassy, an abandoned warehouse that some people actually thought was a real embassy.

 At 19 years old she published her first collection of poetry: Double Persephone, seven poems, at sixteen pages for 70 cents.
-The cover was drawn by her to cut down on costs, and the printing machine had a shortage of the letter “a”, so several pages had to be printed more than once.
+She drew her own cover to cut down on costs.
+Plus, the printing machine had a shortage of the letter “a”, so several pages had to be printed more than once.
 The theme was the underworld, as there was a general love for mythology back then.
 However, the love for mythology never left Atwood, as readers can see in her book The Penelopiad.
 In this novella, the twelve handmaids that were murdered by Odysseus on his return see justice as they become the chorus of their own tragedy.

 An old image of the Bohemian Embassy in Toronto, courtesy of Behind the Bohemian Embassy, Moose Creek Productions Inc.